tom-mi/iBrew/README.md

                    adapter mirroring the iOS network, which we can dump and inspect:
            Step 4: rvictl -s <udid>
            Step 5: tcpdump -i rvi0 -w ~/Desktop/output.pcap
-           Step 7: Connect to kettle's wifi network (or your home network if already setup) on the iOS device.
+           Step 6: Connect to kettle's wifi network (or your home network if already setup) on the iOS device.
-           Step 8: Run setup for smarter device setup, or any commands Step 9: When done or the device setup disconnected to switch to your home network, disconnect with ctrl-c Step 10:rvictl -x <udid>
+           Step 7: Run setup for smarter device setup, or any commands Step 8: When done or the device setup disconnected to switch to your home network, disconnect with ctrl-c Step 9: rvictl -x <udid>
-           Step 11: Download wireshark (https://www.wireshark.org/) for mac and install it.
+           Step A: Download wireshark (https://www.wireshark.org/) for mac and install it.
-           Stap 12: Open ~/Desktop/output.pcap with Wireshark
+           Stap B: Open ~/Desktop/output.pcap with Wireshark
-           Step 13: Look for connection with messages ending in 7e
+           Step C: Look for connection with messages ending in 7e

   Security: